-If GPU Duration is 80,000, it means that the GPU spends around 80 milliseconds to render the selected ergs.
+If GPU Duration is 80,000, it means that GPU spends around 80 milliseconds to render selected ergs.

-When using GPU Duration as a metric to help analyze the performance of your game or application, it is important to understand the following:
+When using GPU Duration as a metric to help understand the performance of your game or application, it is important to understand the following:

-- If this value is too large, examine the underlying components of the rendering pipeline to see if one or more of these areas are too complex, resulting in potential performance bottlenecks.
+- If this value is too large, examine the underlying components of the rendering pipeline to see if one or more of these areas are too complex, and therefore causing potential performance bottlenecks.

 Check: Pixel Shader Duration, Vertex Shader Duration, Geometry Shader Duration metrics.